itsskofficial/capmatch-assignment/README.md

 *   `NEXT_PUBLIC_FIREBASE_PROJECT_ID`
 *   ...and other Firebase variables.
 *   `GOOGLE_PLACES_API_KEY`: A Google Cloud API key with the "Places API" enabled.
 This is used for the address autocomplete feature and is called from a server-side route, so it is not exposed to the client.
+*   `BACKEND_API_URL`: The URL of your FastAPI backend (e.g., `http://localhost:5000`).
+This is used by the frontend to proxy API requests to the backend server.

 ### 3. Build and Run with Docker